A virtual bystander as his side dominated possession.

 - 3 W. Bridge

-Almost provided an equaliser with a back-post cross which Larsson kept in play brilliantly but then saw his side fall apart in the face of Everton pressure.
+Almost provided an equalizer with a back post cross which Larsson kept in play brilliantly but then saw his side fall apart in the face of Everton pressure.

 - 18 D. Meyler

 Did little of note bar being flagged offside as the visitors crumbled when an equalizer had at one point looked likely.